-2. Traditional construction materials such as brick, stone, clapboard, and shingle are suggested construction materials.
-Other contemporary construction materials such as glass, metal, block, and other siding materials may be appropriate in certain OGPs and when compatible with more traditional materials.
+2. Unless otherwise required by the State Building Code, Fire Code, or other regulation, traditional construction materials such as brick, stone, clapboard, and shingle are suggested construction materials.
+Other contemporary construction materials such as glass, metal, block, and other siding materials may be appropriate in certain instances when compatible with more traditional materials.
 See Town of Medway Design Review Guidelines.